boazsegev/plezi/README.md

 ## Barebones Web Service

-Anorexic contains is a simple single-use DSL (all the DLS methods are removed once the server starts running - less clutter while running).
+Anorexic contains a simple single-use DSL (all the DLS methods are removed once the server starts running - less clutter while running).

 you can run anorexic from your favorite Ruby terminal :) - Anorexic starts the moment you exit the terminal.